The Café at the Frick

 Is there currently any food or beverage service on-site?

-Snacks and beverages are available for purchase at the Frick Museum Store in the Grable Visitor Center and may be enjoyed outdoors at least six feet away from other parties.
+The Café at the Frick food cart is offering a selection of carryout wine, coffee, soft drinks, sandwiches, salads, and sweets at the Grable Visitor Center Friday–Sunday.
+Snacks and beverages are also available for purchase at the Frick Museum Store and may be enjoyed outdoors at least six feet away from other parties.
 Visitors are welcome to bring their own picnics to enjoy on our beautiful grounds.

 When will The Café reopen?

 We hope to let you know soon!
 As we confirm reopening plans, we will update this webpage.

 Not yet.
 When we reopen, we will initially offer carryout service only, with no reservations required.

 The return of table service and indoor dining is dependent on the course of the pandemic.
 It could return as soon as this summer or as late as next spring.
 We will update this webpage as circumstances develop.

 Will The Café be different when it reopens?

 Yes, in ways we hope you will love!
 The hours of service and the range of offerings will expand.
 When The Café reopens this summer, standard hours of operation will be from 11:00 am to 5:00 pm, Tuesdays through Sundays.
 In addition to carryout lunch offerings such as salads, soups, and sandwiches, the menu will also include gourmet coffee drinks, pastries, and kid-friendly snacks.

 When table service and indoor dining return, we will pilot three distinct sit-down services: healthy, gourmet casual dining during lunch hours; full service high tea in the late afternoons; and guest chef dinners on selected evenings.